-Ctl Eurocollege appears to carry a strong reputation in part because of its selectivity in student admissions.
+CTL Eurocollege appears to carry a strong reputation in part because of its selectivity in student admissions.

-The College prepared a thorough submission and prepared well for the Evaluation process.
-Staff made themselves available to the Committee and engaged flexibly during the remote visit.
+The College was prepared well for the Evaluation process.
+Staff made themselves available to the EEC and engaged flexibly during the remote visit.
 They were always open and considerate in their responses.
-The Diploma programme goals and learning outcomes have been thoroughly described.
+The BA program goals and learning outcomes have been thoroughly described.

-Education is student centred and the Diploma program is well structured, follows international standards and overall offers students with an array of services.
-The programme allows students to develop their theoretical and practical skills and knowledge within their chosen specialization, both for the local and the global market.
+Education is student centred and the program is well-designed and delivered in line with its objectives and the College's strategy.
+Some issues that the College should seriously take into account concern the content of some of the new courses offered.
+In overall however, the program follows international standards and offers students with an array of services.
+It allows students to develop their theoretical and practical skills and knowledge within their chosen specialization, both for the local and the global market.

-Ctl Eurocollege has a good understanding of the market demand for prospective students.
-Ctl Eurocollege puts effort in assisting the students with their careers as well as aims for 'real-world' teaching methods.
+CTL Eurocollege has a good understanding of the market demand for prospective students.
+CTL Eurocollege puts effort in assisting the students with their careers and aims for 'real-world' teaching methods.
 That should include internship and work experience opportunities as a future plan.